What’s up, Hungry Muggles

 - fried eggs

 - Wash and chop the potatoes.
-Cover with an inch of water in a large pot then bring to a boil for 15 minutes.
+Cover them with an inch of water in a large pot, then bring to a boil for 15 minutes.

-- Use another skillet to prepare the sausages by first cooking the sausages in a ½ inch of water while covered.
+- Use another skillet to prepare the sausages.
+Start by cooking the sausages in a ½ inch of water while covered.
 When the water has evaporated, add a tablespoon of butter and flip the sausages every few minutes to brown evenly on all sides.

-- Add the flour and remaining tablespoons of butter to the onions and scrape up any browned bits.
-Pour in the white wine to deglaze the plan, followed by the beef broth.
+- Add the flour and the remaining 2 tablespoons of butter to the onions, and scrape up any browned bits.
+Pour in the white wine to deglaze the pan, followed by the beef broth.
 Bring to a rolling boil for 2-3 minutes before reducing the heat to let the gravy thicken.
 Stir occasionally.

-- Beat the potatoes in the stand mixer while adding the butter and milk and cream.
+- Beat the potatoes in the stand mixer while adding the butter, milk, and cream.

-- Serve alongside bacon, fried tomatoes, sautéed mushrooms, English muffins, and sunny side up eggs.
+- Serve alongside bacon, fried tomatoes, sautéed onions, English muffins, and sunny-side-up eggs.
 Nothing brings family together like food – not even magic!
 Enjoy!